freeCodeCamp/guide/pages/docs/certificates-guide/assignment-with-times-equals/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Assignment with Times Equals"
+title: "Assignment with Times Equals"
+parent: "certificates-guide"
 ---

 The `*= operator` multiplies a variable by a number.